-In this article we are going to share with you 5 unique ways to save money on your cruise this year, that many many not think about.
-The goal is to help you not only save money, but make your cruise a more enjoyable experience.
+In this article, we are going to share with you 5 unique ways to save money on your cruise this year that many may not think about.
+The goal is to help you not only save money but make your cruise a more enjoyable experience.

-This is an inside tip that many long term cruisers know, but if you are a first time cruiser, this tip will insure your cruise experience is much more enjoyable and will save you money.
+This is an inside tip that many long-term cruisers know, but if you are a first-time cruiser, this tip will ensure your cruise experience is much more enjoyable and will save you money.
 If you are flying in, fly in a daily early and stay at a hotel that offers a free cruise shuttle.
-If you are driving in, get out you calculator.
+If you are driving in, get out your calculator.
 It will probably make sense to fly in a day early and stay at a local hotel that offers free cruise parking.

 PACK A POWER ADAPTER TO HAVE MORE OUTLETS

-Smart phones, Tablets, Laptops, hair dryer are many of the things you pack that need plugging in.
+Smartphones, tablets, laptops, hairdryers are many of the things you pack that need plugging in.
 Unfortunately, most cruise ship cabins have few outlets.
-However newer ships are being built with more plug sockets.
-A great tip is bringing an adapter or two to boost the number of sockets to use.
-Mutli socket extenders are available online and don’t take up much room.
+However, newer ships are being built with more plug sockets.
+A great tip is to bring an adapter or two to boost the number of sockets to use.
+Multi socket extenders are available online and don’t take up much room.
 Check that the plug doesn’t have a surge protector, as these aren’t allowed onboard.

 Free motion sickness pills

 Many cruise ship passengers experience motion sickness and are worried about getting sick on the cruise.
 A top tip would be to pack your own seasickness remedy, but it’s not the end of the world if you forget.
-Passengers that begin to feel queasy should visit the Guest Services and ask about seasickness pills.
+Passengers that felt queasy should visit the Guest Services and ask about seasickness pills.
 They typically have them to give away to passengers to help keep them well during the trip.
-Cruise ship sea sickness is more common than cruise ships want cruisers to know.
+Cruise ship seasickness is more common than cruise ships want cruisers to know.

-Despite first thoughts, passengers aren’t limited to one of each appetizer, entree and dessert in the main dining room.
+Despite first thoughts, passengers aren’t limited to one of each appetizer, entrée and dessert in the main dining room.
 Passengers can order two entrees or three desserts if they please.
-They may also order taster sized portions of entrees as starters or order three or four appetizers for their main meal.
-It’s a great tip if passengers want to try new foods their not sure they’ll like.
+They may also order taster-sized portions of entrees as starters or order three or four appetizers for their main meal.
+It’s a great tip if passengers want to try new foods they’re not sure they’ll like.

-I regularly order two or three shrimp cocktail appetizers, because I enjoy shrimp cocktail.
+I regularly order two or three shrimp cocktail appetizers, because I enjoy shrimp cocktails.

 Specialty dining on the first night: Most people dine in the main dining room or buffet on the first night of a cruise, and many haven’t discovered the specialty restaurants yet.
 If you book an alternative dining venue for the first night of the cruise, you might get a discount on select lines (like Celebrity Cruises) or have an easier time getting a reservation for a popular venue.
 Carnival Cruise Line passengers who dine in the steakhouse on the first night get a free bottle of wine.